cfinlay/logbarrier/README.md

 example PGD).
 The LogBarrier attack works well in both the Euclidean and maximum norms.

+**Update 2019-08-21** We have updated the LogBarrier method for any non-smooth metric (including state-of-the-art L0 attacks).
+Please see the repo [ProxLogBarrierAttack](https://github.com/APooladian/ProxLogBarrierAttack), and accompanying [preprint](https://arxiv.org/abs/1908.01667).

 ## Details
 Written in Python 3 and PyTorch 1.0.